Mortgages in Mexico

 Refinancing, Home Equity Loans & Cash: A Path to Paradise for Non-Mexican Citizens

 Most of Mexico’s real estate deals consist of outright cash payments.
 This is, frankly, the easiest way to do business.
 Getting one’s hands on that much cash, however, often requires some creativity when it comes to refinancing and managing one’s mortgages.
+Mortgage rates in Mexico are often higher than in then US, as well.

 If you’re a buyer with considerable equity in your US home, you can use it to efficiently free up the cash to cover that vacation home you’ve had your eye on in Baja.
 One of these options is cash-out refinancing.
 Basically, you refinance your home for more than what is left on your original mortgage.
 The difference in those figures becomes a lump sum of cash that you’re free to put toward another property.
 Depending on how much equity you have in your home, it could be a way to free up plenty of money to cover a vacation condo.
 You might even be able to refinance at a lower rate than you had before.